zhenfeizhang/bandersnatch/README.md

 ------

-This is a reference implementation of [Bendersnatch curve](https://ethresear.ch/t/introducing-bandersnatch-a-fast-elliptic-curve-built-over-the-bls12-381-scalar-field/9957) using [Arkwork](https://github.com/arkworks-rs/curves)'s framework in Rust.
+This is a reference implementation of [Bandersnatch curve](https://ethresear.ch/t/introducing-bandersnatch-a-fast-elliptic-curve-built-over-the-bls12-381-scalar-field/9957) using [Arkwork](https://github.com/arkworks-rs/curves)'s framework in Rust.
 The spec of the curve is available [here](https://github.com/asanso/Bandersnatch/blob/main/README.md).
 There was also a Python reference implementation [here](https://github.com/asanso/Bandersnatch/).